 Florida regulates 2 types of these licenses—marriage and family therapy and mental health counseling.
 Both are overseen by the Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.

-You must earn a master’s degree corresponding or related to the area of licensure through an accredited program.
+You must earn a master’s degree corresponding to, or related to, the area of licensure through an accredited program.
 Although the marriage and family therapy guidelines don’t specify an accrediting body, the guidelines for mental health counseling do.
 While looking for a program, check to ensure approval by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Post-graduation, the learning continues with 2 years of supervised practice hours.
 There are 3 notable requirements to these hours: